arpit-omprakash/arpit-omprakash.github.io/_posts/2020-5-15-The-Mirror.md

   - mirrors
 ---

 As I was looking at myself in the mirror today, I had a thought.
 Is the mirror silver?
 I knew why it reflects and how we can see ourselves in it.
 But I really didn't pay much attention to the colour of the mirror and alwasy assumed it to be silver.
-Is it?
+But is it?

 ## What Is the Colour of a Mirror?